TDStrasser/KookaBlockly-Reference/docs/source/installing.rst

    Click the checkbox to accept the licence, then click on **Next** to proceed.

-1. A dialogue will then appear showing where on your computer the **KookaSuite** programs will be installed.
+4. The dialogue in :numref:`wininstall3` will then appear showing where on your computer the **KookaSuite** programs will be installed.

    Usually the default location of ``C:\Program Files\Kookaberry\KookaSuite`` is fine, but you or your system administrator may wish to put them elsewhere.
 If so, click on **Change** and select the prefered location using the file explorer dialogue which will open.

+.. _winisntall3:
 .. figure:: images/win-install-3.png
    :width: 400
    :align: center

    Installation location dialogue.
 Click on **Next** to proceed.

-5. The next dialogue specifies the folder in which **KookaSuite** will store files.
+5. The next dialogue, shown in :numref:`wininstall4`, specifies the folder in which **KookaSuite** will store files.

    The default location is ``C:\Users\Public\Kookaberry Scripts\`` which all users share on a Windows PC.
    If another location (for example) ``C:\Users\<your account>\Kookaberry Scripts\`` which is unique and private to <your account>) is desired, click on **Change** and select the preferred location using the file explorer dialogue which will open.

+.. _wininstall4:
 .. figure:: images/win-install-4.png
    :width: 400
    :align: center

    Scripts location dialogue.
 Click **Next** to proceed.

-6. A dialogue that provides the opportunity to select which elements if not all of **KookaSuite** are to be installed.
+6. A dialogue then appears, shown in :numref:`wininstall5`, that provides the opportunity to select which elements if not all of **KookaSuite** are to be installed.
    It is recommended that all elements be installed for a fully functional **KookaSuite**.

+.. _wininstall5:
 .. figure:: images/win-install-5.png
    :width: 400
    :align: center

    Press **Install** to proceed with the **KookaSuite** installation.

-1. A dialogue with a progress bar that tracks the installation progress will appear.
+7. A dialogue with a progress bar that tracks the installation progress will appear as in :numref:`wininstall7`.

    There may be a Windows alert asking for permission to proceed.
 Accept the installation by clicking **Yes**.

    The progress bar will then continue and when it reaches completion the Completed dialogue will appear.

+.. _wininstall7:
 .. figure:: images/win-install-7.png
    :width: 400
    :align: center